-All candidates must take a practical paper chosen from either Paper 4 (Coursework) or Paper 5 (Practical Test).
+All candidates must take a practical paper, chosen from: Paper 4 (Coursework), Paper 5 (Practical Test), or Paper 6 (Alternative to Practical).

-All candidates take:

-Paper 1

-A multiple-choice paper consisting of 40 items of the four-choice type.

-This paper will test skills mainly in Assessment Objectives A and B.

-Questions will be based on the Core Curriculum and will be of a difficulty appropriate to grades C to G. This paper will be weighted at 30% of the final total marks available.

-and either: or: structured questions Questions will be bas 1 hour, 15 minutes ting of short-answer and sed on the Core e of a difficulty appropriate structured question Questions will be b 1 hour, 15 minutes isting of short-answer and s ased on the Extended be of a difficulty appropriate to grades C to G. Questions will test sł Objectives A and B. 80 marks ills mainly in Assessment to the higher grades Questions will test Objectives A and B. A quarter of the ma on Core material an Supplement.
-80 marks s. skills mainly in Assessment total marks available. and either: total marks available 9.
-Paper 4 Coursework Internal assessment This paper will be we total marks available. of practical skills ighted at 20% of the final Paper 5 Practical Test Questions covering This paper will be w total marks available veighted at 20% of the final
+All candidates take: Paper 145 minutesA multiple-choice paper consisting of 40 items of the four-choice typeThis paper will test skills mainly in Assessment Objectives A and BQuestions will be based on the Core curriculum and will be of a difficulty appropriate to grades C to GThis paper will be weighted at 30% of the final total marks available and either: or: Paper 21 hour 15 minutesWritten paper consisting of short-answer and structured questionsQuestions will be based on the Core curriculum and will be of a difficulty appropriate to grades C to GQuestions will test skills mainly in Assessment Objectives A and B80 marks Paper 31 hour 15 minutesWritten paper consisting of short-answer and structured questionsQuestions will be based on the Extended curriculum and will be of a difficulty appropriate to the higher gradesQuestions will test skills mainly in Assessment Objectives A and B.A quarter of the marks available will be based on Core material and the remainder on the Supplement80 marks This paper will be weighted at 50% of the final total marks available This paper will be weighted at 50% of the final total marks available and either: or: or: Paper 4 Coursework School-based assessment of practical skills Paper 51 hoPractical TestQuestions coverinand observational • .
+Paper 61 hourAlternative to PracticalWritten paper designed to testfamiliarity with laboratory basedprocedures This paper will be weighted at 20% of the final total marks available This paper will be v 20% of the final to available • This paper will be weighted at 20% of the final total marks available

-\ The purpose of this component is to test appropriate skills in Assessment Objective C. Candidates will not be required to use knowledge outside the Core Curriculum.
+The purpose of this component is to test appropriate skills in Assessment Objective C. Candidates will not be required to use knowledge outside the Core curriculum.